-Swiss hospitals take French coronavirus patients
+Swiss hospitals to take French coronavirus patients

 Hospitals in Germany are also providing help along with the Swiss hospitals that say they are providing help in the spirit of solidarity and international cooperation.

 The number of daily new coronavirus cases in Switzerland breached the 1,000 mark on Saturday and is expected to keep rising for at least a week.
-The number of deaths is now more than 50 and healthcare workers predict serious pressure on intensive care units around the country.
+The number of deaths rose to more than 50 at the weekend.
+Healthcare workers predict serious pressure on intensive care units around the country.

 While the number of beds and equipment, including ventilators, can be increased, care of seriously ill patients will be constrained by a finite supply of specially trained medical staff.
 It takes two years to train up each intensive care professional.